skrantzman/XMP-Snippets/README.md

 <p align="center"><img src="https://raw.githubusercontent.com/skrantzman/XMP-Snippets/master/XMP_Snippets_Logo.png" width="150" height="150" alt="XMP Snippets Logo"></p>
 <br />

 > Reduce the time you spend on creating complex XMOD Pro forms and templates, as well as Form.X forms within XMP templates.
 VS Code with XMP Snippets allows you to author and edit XMP forms and templates in DNN Dynamically.
-Although the form and template editor built into XMP is a great tool, it does have limitations.
-Write you code in VS Code and Preview side by side in your browser.
+Although the form and template editor built into XMP is a great tool, it does have a few limitations.
+Write you code in VS Code and fine tune in the XMP editor side by side.

 # XMP Snippets